compsocialscience/summer-institute/2024/odissei/pre_arrival.md

 ## Computing environment

-### R
+### Python

-Some of the activities will require coding, and we will support R. You are welcome to use other languages, but we cannot guarantee that we can support them.
+Some of the activities will require coding, and we will support Python.
+You are welcome to use other languages, but we cannot guarantee that we can support them.
 Before SICSS you should install a modern, stable-release version of [R](https://www.r-project.org/) and [RStudio](https://rstudio.com/products/rstudio/download/).

 ### Slack